vvictort/DSCI100Ref/README.md

 **Rules of Thumbs for Visualization**
    1. Minimize Noise
       - Use colors sparingly
-      - Try not to overplot
+      - Avoid overplotting
       - Only make the plot as you need
-      - Try not to adjust the zoom if the difference is small, sometimes small difference means something
+      - Avoid adjusting the zoom if the difference is small, as small differences can be meaningful
    2. Convey the Message
-      - Use colors that are suitable for color-blinded individuals
+      - Use colors that are suitable for color-blind individuals
       - Ensure graph properties (i.e. texts, symbols, axis, etc.) are big enough to read
       - Use legends and labels to make it easier for the reader to understand the graph
       - Make sure the visualization answer your questions